antancelin/nextjs-modern-boilerplate/README.md

 ### 4. Add Your Logo and Images

-- Replace favicon files in `/public/favicon/`
+- Replace favicon files in `/public/favicon/` (use a high quality svg with [Real Favicon Generator](https://realfavicongenerator.net/))
 - Add your images to `/public/images/`
 - Update image paths in your configuration files